 Translation: blocking training bots doesn't really protect you from anything, and it definitely doesn't help you.

 What it does do is slow your long-term mindshare.
-If you're absent from every future AI model's training data, then five years from now, when someone asks an AI "who are the leading experts in cardiothoracic surgery in Singapore," the AI's default knowledge won't include you.
+If you're absent from every future AI model's training data, then five years from now, when someone asks an AI "who are the leading experts in cardiothoracic surgery in Europe," the AI's default knowledge won't include you.
 It'll include whoever didn't block.

 Where your actual protection lives